redacademy/catalyst-winter-2017/themes/catalyst/README.md

-# RED Starter
+# Catalyst

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A WordPress starter theme for Catalyst, forked from Underscores.

 ## Installation